catherineluse/docs-format-conversion/docs-after/docs-before/cluster-provisioning/hosted-kubernetes-clusters/tke.md

 weight: 2125
 ---

-_Available as of v2.2.0_

 You can use Rancher to create a cluster hosted in Tencent Kubernetes Engine (TKE).
-Rancher has already implemented and packaged the [cluster driver]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/drivers/cluster-drivers/) for TKE, but by default, this cluster driver is `inactive`.
-In order to launch TKE clusters, you will need to [enable the TKE cluster driver]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
+Rancher has already implemented and packaged the [cluster driver]({{<baseurl>}}/rancher/v2.6/en/admin-settings/drivers/cluster-drivers/) for TKE, but by default, this cluster driver is `inactive`.
+In order to launch TKE clusters, you will need to [enable the TKE cluster driver]({{<baseurl>}}/rancher/v2.6/en/admin-settings/drivers/cluster-drivers/#activating-deactivating-cluster-drivers).
 After enabling the cluster driver, you can start provisioning TKE clusters.

-## Prerequisites in Tencent
+# Prerequisites in Tencent

 >**Note**
 >Deploying to TKE will incur charges.